 The first time I tried these, I didn’t know what to think.
 My coworker brought a large one in to identify and play with at the restaurant.
 It was big, tough, and strange; much more dense and hard than any chicken of the woods or similar polypore I had worked with.
-I cleaned and sliced up a big cap and sauteed it, then tossed the whole thing in the garbage after a bite.
+I cleaned up a big cap, sliced and sauteed it, then tossed the whole thing in the garbage after a bite.

-It was not good, way too tough to be of any use I thought, although it did have a nice, mild flavor.
+It was not good, way too tough to be of any use I thought, although it did have a really interesting flavor.
 I relegated it to the inedible category of edible mushrooms, and forgot about it for a while.

 I was missing out.
 It’s all about the stage at which the mushrooms are found.
 Too old and they’re only useful for broth.
 If you find them young though, they’re very good.

-Some people say dryad saddles smell and taste of fresh cucumber, and I agree, along with some watermelon rind-a bit like comparing chanterelles to apricots.
+Some people say dryad saddles smell and taste of fresh cucumber, and I agree, along with some watermelon rind, it’s a bit like comparing chanterelles to apricots.

 These decompose trees like other polypores such as chicken of the woods or hen of the woods.
 From my experience, these grow almost exclusively on dead elms, so expect to find them on decaying logs, stumps, half dead and injured trees.
 They’ll start to fruit in the spring alongside morels, so you’ll often see them around each other.
 Look in deciduous hardwood forests for these first in the spring after heavy rains.
 They’ll continue to fruit throughout the year, but it’s more difficult to get them at a good eating stage from my experience after Spring when they seem to fruit heaviest where I live in Minnesota.

-When they’re young and soft, these are succulent little nuggets.
-When they get older, they are tough and inedible, similar to chicken of the woods, but unlike chickens, are absolutely, positively, un-chewable, no matter the age.
+When they’re young and soft, these can be succulent little nuggets.
+When they get older, they’re tough and inedible, similar to chicken of the woods, but unlike chickens, are absolutely, positively, un-chewable, no matter the age.

 In the kitchen, the first thing I do with a dryad’s saddle is cut off the black stem (if present), then trim and scrape away the pores on the bottom side of the cap.
 The pores on the underside of the cap are a bit textural for me, so I remove them by scraping with the side of a paring knife.
 You don’t have to remove the pores from the mushroom, but I do when I serve it.

-Another thing I suggest is to slice these very thin, as in near transparent.
+99% of the time, I slice these very thin, as in near transparent.
 To get them thin enough, you will need a mandoline slicer, get the Benriner model, it will last a long time, and it’s what all the chefs use.
-Don’t worry about them breaking up or disintegrating into a sauce, their firm texture makes them resilient, like shiitakes.
+Don’t worry about the mushrooms breaking up or disintegrating into a sauce, their firm texture makes them resilient, like shiitakes.

-You really want to keep this moist while cooking, browning a little bit is ok, and will make them taste better, but heavy browning or sauteing can make them toughen and dry out.
-I like to cook thin slices in a covered pan with a bit of water, butter and salt, and just a splash of liquid like water, wine or stock until the liquid evaporates, and the mushrooms brown, just a little.
+You want to keep this damp while cooking too, browning a little bit is ok, but heavy browning or sauteing can make them toughen and dry out.
+I like to cook them sliced as thin as possible in a covered pan with a bit of butter and salt, and just a splash of liquid like water, wine or stock until the liquid evaporates, and the mushrooms brown, just a little.

-Before I understood about the pore size, I came up with a low-tech field test to see if they’re going to cooperate in the kitchen.
-Here’s what I do: I take my fingernail or hunting knife and gently scrape the underside of the cap, if the pores are easily scraped off, It’s a nice eater.
+Before I understood about the pore size, I came up with a low-tech field test to see if the mushrooms are tender.
+I’d take my fingernail or hunting knife and gently scrape the underside of the cap, if the pores are easily scraped off, It’s a nice eater.
 If the pores remain and seem stuck to the cap, I toss it or save it for soup broth.
 So, there’s more than one way to get to point a from point b, but finally knowing the how and why helped me respect these a whole lot more.

 like some other mushrooms (golden chanterelles, hedgehogs) I advise against drying these to reconstitute and cook with since they’ll be hard and woody, but they can be dried and powdered for making stocks and soups.
 If you slice them thinly, they make excellent pickles with a nice texture.
 Take a look at my recipe for mushroom conserve as a guide, it works magic on these and they keep their interesting cucumber flavor.